Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: Discussion and Conclusions

 Classical results establish that epidemics on heterogeneous networks follow a hierarchical pattern: high-degree nodes infect first, then the disease cascades to lower-degree classes.
 We find this pattern holds for pairwise interactions regardless of correlation structure---$\bar{k}_1(t)$ consistently decreases over time.
 However, cross-order hyperdegree correlations produce a qualitative inversion for group interactions.
 In positively correlated systems, $\bar{k}_2(t)$ exhibits the standard decreasing pattern.
-In anti-correlated systems, $\bar{k}_2(t)$ increases during early epidemic phases (Fig.~\ref{fig:results3}), reflecting delayed activation of group hubs.
-The inverse participation ratio $Y^2_{k_2}$ confirms this reorganization (Fig.~\ref{fig:results3}d): in anti-correlated systems, $Y^2_{k_2}$ peaks at intermediate times when pairwise spreading has homogenized across degree classes, indicating strong localization within specific 2-hyperdegree classes.
-This two-phase dynamics, initial pairwise-dominated spreading followed by group amplification, represents a fundamental reorganization of the spreading hierarchy unique to anti-correlated higher-order systems.
+In anti-correlated systems, $\bar{k}_2(t)$ increases during early epidemic phases (Fig.~\ref{fig:results4}), reflecting delayed activation of group hubs.
+The inverse participation ratio $Y^2_{k_2}$ confirms this reorganization (Fig.~\ref{fig:results4}d): in anti-correlated systems, $Y^2_{k_2}$ peaks at intermediate times when pairwise spreading has homogenized across degree classes, indicating strong localization within specific 2-hyperdegree classes.
+This two-phase dynamics, initial pairwise-dominated spreading followed by group amplification, illustrates how cross-order correlations can reshape the spreading hierarchy in higher-order systems.

-The correlation-dependent hub roles directly impact epidemic control effectiveness.
-Our targeted intervention scheme (Fig.~\ref{fig:results5}) demonstrates that optimal strategy depends on both correlation structure $\sigma$ and group transmission strength $\lambda_2$.
-In fully correlated systems ($\sigma = 1$), controlling pairwise or group hubs is equivalent, yielding $\alpha$-independent performance.
-In anti-correlated systems, the optimal $\alpha$ shifts from 0 (pairwise targeting) at low $\lambda_2$ to 1 (group targeting) at high $\lambda_2$.
-Critically, intermediate $\lambda_2$ values favour $\alpha \approx 0.5$, targeting nodes with balanced overall connectivity rather than order-specific hubs.
-These results indicate that effective interventions require knowledge of correlation structure, not just hyperdegree distributions.
+Cross-order hyperdegree correlations also have direct consequences for epidemic control.
+Our targeted intervention scheme (Fig.~6) reveals that the optimal balance between pairwise and group targeting is dictated by the correlation structure: in fully correlated systems, the choice is irrelevant since the same nodes dominate both interaction orders, whereas in anti-correlated and uncorrelated systems, the optimal strategy shifts depending on the relative strength of group transmission.
+These results show that effective interventions require knowledge of correlation structure, not just hyperdegree distributions.
+More broadly, this highlights that control strategies in higher-order networks are not a straightforward extension of pairwise spreading with added infection pathways.
+Instead, the interplay between interaction orders dictates which nodes are most effective to target, making pairwise-based intuition insufficient.

 In summary, we demonstrate that cross-order hyperdegree correlations fundamentally reshape epidemic spreading through three mechanisms: (i) positive correlations lower epidemic thresholds by creating redundant transmission pathways through nodes serving as hubs for multiple interaction orders; (ii) anti-correlations temporally desynchronize pairwise and group transmission, with pairwise spreading preceding group amplification; (iii) anti-correlations invert the traditional hierarchical spreading patterns for group interactions.
 These effects have direct implications for epidemic control: optimal targeting strategies depend critically on both correlation structure and relative transmission strengths, with anti-correlated systems requiring adaptive strategies that shift between pairwise and group targeting as epidemics evolve.